 Silicon Valley is really a phenomenon more than a place, one fueled by innovation and entrepreneurship.
 That phenomenon is taking place throughout the entire Bay Area.
 At Joint Venture we think of Silicon Valley extending from San Francisco to San Jose and Fremont, a footprint that takes in at least 40 cities and five different counties.

 Q:Aren’t there a lot of groups out there doing similar things?

 There are chambers of commerce, but they have a narrower and less regional agenda.
-The Bay Area Council is a business organization and its focus is the entire 9-county region including the wine country, Marin and Alameda Counties.
+The Bay Area Council is a business organization and its focus is the entire region, including Napa, Sonoma, Marin, and Alameda Counties.
 The Silicon Valley Leadership Group (see below), is fundamentally different.

 Q:How is Joint Venture different from Silicon Valley Leadership Group?

 The fundamental difference is that SVLG is a business-sponsored organization that pursues its agenda on behalf of its corporate members.
 Joint Venture is an organization that includes business, but also has the structured participation of government, labor, foundation, and university leaders all seated together on the same board.
 In other words, SVLG is a one-sector organization and Joint Venture is a multi-sector organization.

 SVLG is also more deeply involved in advocacy, pursuing legislative objectives in Washington and Sacramento.
 Joint Venture does much less traditional advocacy and focuses on local projects that have a clear consensus across all the major sectors.

 Q:Are Joint Venture and Silicon Valley Leadership Group competitors?